 It’s very possible that the problem comes back to a damaged transmission pan.
 Over time, holes or loose bolts can occur, leaving a place where fluid can flow through.

 The best way to prevent this problem is to regularly inspect the pan and its gasket position.
 A good time to do this is when you perform a fluid change.
-Look for any rust and ensure the rust didn’t go through the pan and created a hole.
+Look for any rust and ensure the rust didn’t go through the pan and create a hole.

 2. Faulty Drain Plug